 The Cultural Significance of Australia's Big Icons

-The National Museum in Canberra holds a multimedia exhibit on the Big Thing phenomenon, and travel writers from Bill Bryson to countless travel journalists have made them required stops on any authentic Australian itinerary.
-The London production of Priscilla, Queen of the Desert: The Musical references several Big Things, introducing them to international audiences.
+The National Museum of Australia in Canberra holds a multimedia exhibit on the Big Thing phenomenon, and travel writers from Bill Bryson to countless travel journalists have made them required stops on any authentic Australian itinerary.
+The international tours of Priscilla, Queen of the Desert: The Musical reference several Big Things, introducing them to international audiences.

 Several Big Things have now been heritage-listed by state governments, protecting them from demolition.
-The near-loss of the Big Pineapple in 2010 (it went into receivership and closed temporarily before new owners saved it in 2011) sparked a national conversation about the cultural value of these icons, and stronger protections followed.
+The near-loss of the Big Pineapple in 2010 (it went into receivership and closed temporarily before new owners saved it in 2011) sparked a national conversation about the cultural value of these icons.
+It was added to the Queensland Heritage Register in 2009 and stronger protections followed for other icons.

 Frequently Asked Questions

-Australia is home to over 1,075 Big Things scattered across all states and territories.
+Australia is home to over 1,075 Big Things scattered across all states and territories, according to the most comprehensive published count.
 The exact number fluctuates as new ones are built and older ones are occasionally removed or relocated.
 Queensland, New South Wales, and Victoria account for the largest concentrations.

-The Big Scotsman in Adelaide (1963) is recognised as the first purpose-built roadside Big Thing in Australia, standing 5 metres tall at Scotty's Motel in Medindie.
+The Big Scotsman in Adelaide (1963) is recognised as the first purpose-built roadside Big Thing in Australia, standing 5 metres tall at Scotty's Motel in Medindie and designed by Paul Kelly.
 Earlier monuments like the Dog on the Tuckerbox (1932) predate it but were not originally conceived as roadside tourist attractions.